jetcharge/ReactGraphQl_basic/README.md

 Your local machine must have nodeJS installed.

 * How to Install
-After cloning the repo locally, change into the Technical_Challenge folder and run npm install.
+After cloning the repo locally, change into the technical-challenge folder and run npm install.

 * How to Start the Program
 There are two separate processes that need to run locally on your machine: